8 Tips on How to Treat Your Social Media like a White Stag

 1. Establish clear strategies and goals for each social media platform you use.
 (And no, you don’t have to use them all.)

-When you have clear strategies and goals about what you’re hoping to accomplish on each of your social media accounts, it makes it easy to see—at a glance—whether or not the content you’re posting, and the engagement you’re generating, are on point.
+When you have clear strategies and goals about what you’re hoping to accomplish on each of your social media accounts, it is easy to see—at a glance—whether or not the content you’re posting, and the engagement you’re generating, are on point.

 This attracts potential new customers in an organic way.
 They are customers who are interested in eco-conscious and sustainable camping practices who will build a relationship with your brand through education and interaction.
 This is supportive of their goal, while also supporting yours.

-2. Take care not push too hard on sales or product posts in your feed.
+2. Take care not to push too hard on sales or product posts in your feed.